Marci Ramsay, LSCSW, RPT-S

 Karla treats children through play therapy and other psychodynamic techniques and interventions to help them express their feelings, solve problems, and build skills.
 That way, they can bring to light negative communication patterns in their families.
 Moreover, this will guide her to discover problem-solving techniques and strategies to meet their psychological needs.

-Alana Kramer, LMSW
+Alana Kramer, LSCSW

 Alana’s primary practice is the assessment and treatment of children with social and emotional difficulties, focusing on treating children with histories of trauma, depression, anxiety, attachment disruptions and adjustment disorders.
 Alana prefers to use strengths based, solution focused, trauma informed and attachment based theories to assess the needs of children and their families.
 Alana has received training in a variety of models, including Dialectical Developmental Psychotherapy, Trauma Systems Therapy, Sandtray therapy, Theraplay, and Child Centered Play Therapy.
 Alana’s primary focus is to build solid trusting relationships with her clients and their parents and to approach each unique family using a child-centered, attachment focused and trauma informed lens.
 Alana is passionate about helping children and their families improve their quality of life and reach their fullest potential.